JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 Twitter is moving to a hybrid of the two approaches.
 Celebrities are excepted from this fan-out.

 ### 1.3.2 Describing Performance

+- when increase a load parameter and keep the system resources (cpu, memory, network bandwidth) unchanged, how is performance affected
+- when increase a load parameter, how much to increase the resources if you want to keep performance unchanged?

+In a batch processing system such as Hadoop, we usually care about throughput-number of records we can process per second, or the total time to run a job on a dataset of a certain size (in an ideal world, the running time of a batch job is the size of the dataset devided by the throughput.
+In practice, running time is often longer due to skew, where data is not spread evently across workers).
+In online systems, what's usually more important is the service's response time.

+Latency (the duration that a request is waiting to be handled) and response time (what the client sees, including network delays and queueing delays) are not the same.

+Random additional latency can be introduced by

+- a context switch to a background process
+- loss of a network package and tcp transmission
+- a garbage collection pause
+- a page fault forcing a read from a disk
+- mechanical vibrations in the server rack [18]

+Median, 50th percentile, p50.
+Note if the user makes several requests over the course of a session or because several resources are included in a single page, the probability of at least one request is slower than median is much greater than 50%.

+High percentiles of response times, also known as tail latencies are important because they directly affect users' experience.
+Customer with the slowest requests are often those who have the most data on their accounts because they have made many purchases, the most valuable customer [19].
+Amazon has also observed that a 100 ms increase in response time reduces sales by 1% [20].
+A 1-second slowdown reduces customer satisfaction metric by 16% [21],[22].
+Optimizing the p99.99 percentile was deemed too expensive and to not yield enough benefit for Amazon's purposes.

+Percentiles are often used in service level objectives (SLOa) and service level agreements (SLAs).
+For example, the service is considered up if p50 < 200 ms and p99 is < 1 s.
+Availability is 99.9%.

+Queueing delays often account for a large part of the response time at high percentiles.
+It only takes a small number of slow requests to hold up the processing of subsequent requests, known as head-of-line blocking.

+Even if only a small percentage of backend calls are slow, the chance of gettign a slow call increases if an end-user request requires multiple back-end calls, tail latency amplification.

+You need to efficiently calculate response time percentiles.
+You may want to keep a rolling window of the last 10 minutes.
+The naive implementation is to keep a list and sort that list every minute.
+There are algorithms that can calculate a good approximation at minimal cpu and memory cost, such as forward decay [25], t-digest [26], or HdrHistogram [27].
+Beaware that averaging percentiles, e.g., to reduce the time resolution or to combine data from several machines, is mathematically meaningless.
+The right way of aggregating response data is to add the histograms [28].

 ### 1.3.3 Approaches for Coping with Load

 ## 1.4 Maintainability